mat7ias/awesome-golem/README.md

 ## Tools

 - [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - uses the or-tools Constraint Programming library to solve problems on the golem network.
-- [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password
+- [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password.
-- [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor
+- [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor.

 ## Bounties and Hackathons